rivethealth/denorm/doc/join.md

 `consistency`

 There are two modes.
-The default is immedidate.
+The default is immediate.

 ##### Immediate